Nathaniel Sylvester

-Nathaniel Sylvester (1610–1680) was an Anglo-Dutch sugar merchant, slave owner, and the first European settler of Shelter Island.
+Nathaniel Sylvester (1610–1680) was an Anglo-Dutch sugar merchant, enslaver, and the first European settler of Shelter Island.

 Early life

 Nathaniel Sylvester was born in 1610 in England.
-His family lived in exile in Holland before he emigrated to British America during the English Civil War and Anglo-Dutch War.
+His family lived in exile in Holland before he emigrated to English America during the English Civil War and Anglo-Dutch War.

 Career

-In June 1651, with his brother, Constant, and partners Thomas Middleton and Thomas Rouse, he purchased the whole of Shelter Island first from a non-resident Englishman and then again the next year, from the Manhanset Indians, whose sachem, or chief, was called "Yoki."
-Nathaniel was the only one of the partners who lived on a Shelter Island, and he eventually bought out his partners’ shares.
+In June 1651, with his brother, Constant, and partners Thomas Middleton and Thomas Rouse, he purchased the whole of Shelter Island first from a non-resident Englishman and then again the following year from the Manhanset Indians, whose sachem, or chief, was called "Yoki."
+Nathaniel was the only one of the partners who lived on a Shelter Island; he eventually bought out his partners' shares.
 The Shelter Island enterprise involved barrel-making, using the stands of local white oak for shipping the West Indies tobacco, sugar, molasses and rum back to England.
-The family kept African slaves, along with employing Native Americans and others, to help run the plantation, the largest such operation in the north.
+The family enslaved Africans, along with employing Native Americans and others, to help run the plantation, the largest such operation in the north.

 Personal life

 Between 6 July (date of marriage jointure) and 8 August 1653 (date of letter mentioning his changed condition because of marriage), he married Grizzell Brinley, daughter of Thomas Brinley, one of the Auditors General of the Revenues for Charles I, and later for Charles II.
 Grizzell was a younger sister of Anne Brinley, who in England had married Governor William Coddington of Rhode Island in January 1650.
 When the Coddingtons returned to Rhode Island in mid-1651, Grizzell came along as a ward of Coddington.
-Grizzell and Anne's brother, Francis, would also join his sisters in the New World, fleeing Cromwell's England, and establishing the American Brinleys in Newport, RI and Boston, Mass.
+Grizzell and Anne's brother, Francis, would join his sisters in the New World, fleeing Cromwell's England and establishing the American Brinleys in Newport, RI, and Boston, Mass.
 Another Brinley sister, Mary, would marry Nathaniel's brother, Peter Sylvester.
 The Sylvesters were friends with Quaker founder George Fox, whom he entertained on at least one occasion on Shelter Island.
-They offered a place of refuge for several of the persecuted early Quakers in New England at a time when it was dangerous to do so.
+They offered a place of refuge for several of the persecuted early Quakers in New England when it was dangerous to do so.
+Sylvester died in 1680.